+41 44 450 10 64 info@adjumed.com

 • AQC format (ASCII)

-• Excel format (XLS resp.
-XLSX)
+• Excel format (XLS or XLSX)

-• XML-Format (e.g. DGU and DKG)
+• XML format (e.g. DGU and DKG)

 An existing case is completely deleted during import and replaced with the new data.

-AQC Format
+AQC format

-Each record is characterised as follows:
+Each data record is characterized as follows:

 • ASCII file

-• field descriptors and contents limited by pipe characters | (ASCII 124)
+• field descriptors and contents delimited by pipe character | (ASCII 124)

-• Each field on one line, any desired order
+• each field on one line, any desired order

-• Descriptor definition and example:
+• descriptor definition and example:

 • Klinik|Eintrittsdatum|PID|OperationsNr.|OpTeilNr.|Prio|FeldNummer|FeldWert